-&lt;sup>1 As disclosed in the section titled "Non-Executive Director Remuneration", non-executive directors participate in the NED Share Plan under which non-executive directors are required to take at least 20% of their fees in the form of shares in the Company which are purchased onmarket at prevailing share prices.
+1 As disclosed in the section titled "Non-Executive Director Remuneration", non-executive directors participate in the NED Share Plan under which non-executive directors are required to take at least 20% of their fees in the form of shares in the Company which are purchased on-market at prevailing share prices.
 The value of this remuneration element is included in cash, salary and fees.

-&lt;sup>2 The options and rights have been valued using a combination of the Binomial and Black Scholes option valuation methodologies as at the grant date adjusted for the probability of performance hurdles being achieved.
+2 The options and rights have been valued using a combination of the Binomial and Black Scholes option valuation methodologies as at the grant date adjusted for the probability of performance hurdles being achieved.
 This valuation was undertaken by PricewaterhouseCoopers.
 The amounts disclosed in remuneration have been determined by allocating the value of the options and performance rights evenly over the period from grant date to vesting date in accordance with applicable accounting standards.
-As a result, the current and prior year remuneration includes amounts referable to options and rights that we granted in the year under report and in prior years.
+As a result, the current year includes options that were granted in prior years.

-&lt;sup>3 Mr K J Roberts retired from the office of Director on 15 October 2008.
-Accordingly, his 2009 remuneration is referrable to the period from 1 July 2008 until 15 October 2008.
+3 Mr K J Roberts retired from the office of Director on 15 October 2008.
+Accordingly, his 2009 remuneration is referrable from 1 July 2008 until 15 October 2008.

-&lt;sup>4 Mr D W Anstice was appointed Director on 2 September 2008 and his remuneration is referrable to services rendered from that date until 30 June 2009.
+4 Mr D W Anstice was appointed Director on 2 September 2008 and his remuneration is referrable for services rendered from that date until 30 June 2009.

-&lt;sup>5There were no termination benefits paid to key management personnel listed in Table 3 during the years ended 30 June 2008 or 2009.
+5There were no termination benefits paid to key management personnel listed in Table 3 during the years ended 30 June 2008 or 2009.
 During the 2009 financial year, Mr KJ Roberts received a retirement benefit of the type disclosed in the section titled "Non Executive Director Remuneration".

-&lt;sup>6 All non executive and executive directors are considered to be key management personnel.
+6 All non executive and executive directors are considered to be key management personnel.